agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Example-sub**: 66% R^2 value for the 2015 data of Life expectancy vs Log GDP per capita for different countries.

-R2 informs the variation in Life expectancy captured by GDP per capita
+R2 informs the variation in Life expectancy captured by GDP per capita.

 [Source: downloaded data in libre calc](https://ourworldindata.org/grapher/life-expectancy-vs-gdp-per-capita)